-- Demonstrated an understanding of the evidence-based research of the benefits of engagement with the arts and creativity in ageing
+- Demonstrated an understanding of the evidence-based research of the benefits of engagement with the arts and creativity across the lifespan

-- Developed research and practical skills and methodologies associated with creativity in the arts
+- Developed practical skills and methodologies associated with creativity in the arts

 - Applied creativity and critical reflection and evaluation in practical engagement with the arts

-- Demonstrated scholarly written communication skills and appropriate use of discipline-specific terminology
+- Integrated scholarly research skills to communicate arguments and ideas with appropriate use of discipline-specific terminology

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|